Dynamically New Comet C/2025 D1 (Groeller) with Record Perihelion Distance: Results

-Finally, we estimate the nucleus size of C/2025 D1 using the same simplistic sublimation model, assuming CO-driven sublimation and a conservative dust-to-gas mass production ratio of 5 following \citet{2019AJ....157...65J}.
+Finally, we estimate the nucleus size of C/2025 D1.
+The brightness of the comet is primarily due to dust particles ejected from the nucleus, hindering effective constraints on the nucleus size using the secular lightcurve.
+Instead, we still use the simplistic CO sublimation model, assuming a conservative dust-to-gas mass production ratio of 5 following \citet{2019AJ....157...65J}.
 The model predicts a maximum mass flux of $\sim\!10^{-5}$ kg m$^{-2}$ s$^{-1}$ during the brightening phase of the comet.
 To sustain the observed activity, a minimum active surface area of $\left( 6 \pm 2 \right) \times 10^5$ m$^{2}$ would be required, corresponding to a lower limit on the radius of a circular active patch of $\left( 4.2 \pm 0.8 \right) \times 10^2$ m.
 The physical parameters of the comet estimated from other photometric apertures are not statistically different from those obtained with the $3 \times 10^4$ km radius aperture.
+Our constraint on the nucleus size here is likely no better than an order-of-magnitude estimate, because the model oversimplifies the actual complexity of the cometary activity in C/2025 D1.